kev-ju/PC-Retro-MTM/README.md

 ## BOM
 I added a BOM into the KiCad schematic featuring only US-based retailers where possible.
 I have not verified these parts, use at your own risk.
 It may be cheaper to buy the TTL parts direct from [ti.com](https://ti.com).
 Do not buy the TTL parts from China, most will be relabeled HC.
+The RAM and 82XX parts have numerous equivalents, sometimes with quite different part numbers.

 If TD1 had its original DIP-14 footprint restored, the [DS1000-125](https://www.questcomp.com/part/4/ds1000-125/177327912) could be used.